(888) 383-HERS (4377)

 Installers place radiant barriers inside attics, as opposed to on the exterior roof itself.
 Essentially, the barriers consist of a highly reflective foil that is mounted to the underside of the roof.
 They are designed to provide a boundary between the exterior sun and the interior space by dispersing radiant heat.
 A designer could specify insulation on the underside of the roof as another alternative option.
 Both can achieve a similar result, which is to stop heat transfer at the source.

-Benefits of Efficient Roof Designs
+The Benefits of Efficient Roof Designs

 Thirdly, efficient roofs prevent the deterioration of roofing materials and thusly maintenance.
 Think of all that roofing you’ll save from landfills while you get to fill your wallet!
-Fourthly, they reduce pollution by association with efficiency.
+Lastly, they reduce pollution by association with efficiency.
 Did you know that urban areas can experience higher air pollution due to a bubble effect of higher temperatures from reflective infrastructure?
 Not only do they reduce greenhouse gas emissions, but they also reduce this heat-island effect.
 If you are a property owner or builder, you should be highly interested and radiant barriers and cool roofs.
 As a result of efficiency, they will help keep your property pleasant and aerated, especially during hot summer months.

 Title 24 Cool Roof and Radiant Barrier Requirements